-HIV-infected donors present novel source of organs for HIV-infected transplant candidatesMay 23rd, 2011 in HIV & AIDS /
+HIV-infected donors present novel source of organs for HIV-infected transplant candidatesMay 23, 2011 in Medicine & Health / HIV & AIDS

 A new study published in the American Journal of Transplantation reveals that HIV-infected deceased donors represent a potentially novel source of organs for HIV-infected transplant candidates that could decrease waitlist deaths and even shorten the national waitlist.

 For patients with HIV, there is an increased chance of dying while awaiting transplantation, as the HIV itself causes the risk of dying on the waiting list to be higher.
 The option of deceased donors who were also infected with HIV could shorten this wait time.
 However, this is now illegal due to a 1988 Congressional bill.

 Led by Dorry Segev, MD, PhD, of Johns Hopkins Medical Institutions, researchers utilized Nationwide Inpatient Sample (NIS) and HIV Research Network (HIVRN) data to assess HIV-infected deaths compatible with donation.

 An average of 534 potential donors per year were estimated among inpatient deaths of HIV-infected patients captured in NIS.
 An average of 494 potential donors per year with well-controlled HIV and causes of death compatible with organ donation were estimated among HIV-infected patients in care.

 The results show that organs from approximately 500 HIV-infected, but otherwise healthy deceased donors per year are discarded due to a federal ban on the transplantation of HIV-infected organs.